danwing/referee/draft-wing-settle-referee.md

 fingerprint are stored into the Referee Server.
 Several options exist for this step, detailed in {{bootstrapping}}.

-If a server's Referee public key changes (e.g., factory reset, public key algorithm, key length) the new key needs to be enrolled with the Referee and the old key removed.
-Clients will notice the mismatch and will query the Referee.
-This functionality might be automated; see {{key-lifetime}}.
+If a server's public key changes (e.g., factory reset, public key algorithm, key length) the new key needs to be enrolled with the Referee and the old key removed (see {{key-lifetime}}).
+Clients will notice the mismatch and will query the Referee, which provides the new key's fingerprint, authenticating the server (with its new key) to the client.

 ## Clients